NoBlackBoxes/LastBlackBox/course/versions/buildabrain/03_digital-decisions/README.md

 :-:-: A video guide to completing this project can be viewed <a href="https://vimeo.com/1032454998" target="_blank" rel="noopener noreferrer">here</a>.
 </details><hr>

-**TASK**: Use a MOSFET transistor to control how much current is flowing through your motor. - *Hint*
+**TASK**: Use a MOSFET transistor to control how much current is flowing through your motor and gate the MOSFET with the output voltage from your light sensor...creating a motor that spins when the light is **ON** and stops when the light is **OFF**, or the other way around.
 - *Hint*: Use the following circuit as a guide: [MOSFET driver:400](/boxes/transistors/_resources/images/MOSFET_motor_driver.png)
 <details><summary><strong>Target</strong></summary>
-:-:-: Your motor should change how fast it spins when you change hoe much light hits the LDR.
+:-:-: Your motor should change how fast it spins when you change how much light hits the LDR.
 </details><hr>